Skip to main content

 StreamWork Update Notes

 StreamWork has introduced a new text highlighting feature to improve your document reviews.
-This tool let you emphasize specific sections of text in documents, PDFs, and presentations when giving feedback.
+This tool lets you emphasize specific sections of text in documents, PDFs, and presentations when giving feedback.
 You'll be able to give more targeted suggestions, reduce miscommunication, and speed up the revision process.

 The feature supports the use of different highlight colors, and you can leave actionable suggestions directly on the highlighted text, making it easier for collaborators to understand the required changes.
 This update is particularly beneficial for marketing teams and creative agencies.